neil-2/math_quantum/_pages/goals.md

 ---

 ### Future Goals
 This project connects to my interest in math and business.
-I was able to figure out how matrices and optimization can be connected to solve real-world problems with quantu,.
+I was able to figure out how matrices and optimization can be connected to solve real-world problems with quantum.
 A future goal of mine is to learn more about the QAOA and how the algorithm works.
 By doing this, I'll be able to solve my original problem better and will learn more about quantum algorithms, mathematics, and algorithms.

 -> Next, view the [References](https://neil-2.github.io/math_quantum/references/) page here!